Skip to main content

 Translate WordPress with Weglot

-If you upgrade to Weglot premium it’s compatible with most popular themes and plugins, includes 60+ built-in translation languages, features a customizable language switch button and much more.
+If you upgrade to Weglot premium, it includes 60+ built-in translation languages, features a customizable language switch button and much more.
 The plugin even gives you easy access to recommended professional translators who are available for hire (a very valuable investment if you ask us).

 The best part of Weglot is the ease of use.
 You literally install the plugin, configure a handful of settings (original language and destination languages being the most important) and the plugin does the translating for you.
 If you encounter any translations that don’t quite work for your website use the quick link in the plugin dashboard to edit your translation.
 This takes you to your Weglot account where you can enter the “in context editor” to make live edits to your website.
 It’s super easy to use to translate WordPress – just give it a try!